PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - When filter is already applied and If user change the value of `View As`, filters won't be reset

 ### Design Decision
-Why don't we show the `CA Pool` role in the "View as" dropdown?
++ Why don't we show the `CA Pool` role in the "View as" dropdown?
   - There is no real life usecase to show `CA Pool` in view as dropdown.
 That's why we don't show.
+- Why we have shown the `Blocked User` in the `View as` dropdown?
+  - Blocked user is not removed from the Deleted/Completed tasks. that's why we have shown the blocked user in the view as dropdown.

 ## Refresh